 The geothermal area by Klambragil

-Immediately above the river you will find Klambragil canyon and a beautiful hot spring area with a fumarole and boiling hot springs and mud pools.
+Immediately above the river you will find Klambragil gorge and a beautiful hot spring area with a fumarole and boiling hot springs and mud pools.

 Above Klambragil is another trail leading into Reykjadalur valley.
 While we were visiting Klambragil a group of tourists came walking down this trail and had a look at the hot spring area and the gorge and then left without taking a dip in the river.